BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conversations.md

 Save the file after editing.

 ??? info "How to find the Citizens NPC ID"
-    ??? info "How to create a NPC"
-        Execute this command: `/npc create Jack`
+    Execute this command if you haven't created an NPC yet: `/npc create Jack`

     1. Stay close to the NPC you want to select
     2. Type the command `/npc select` to select the nearest NPC.
     3. Type the command `/npc id` to get the ID from your NPC.